 - "What's The Ugliest Part Of Your Body?", a hilarious and subversive number with a fantastic bridge with one of Frank's few non-processed vocals on the album.

-- "Take Your Clothes Off When You Dance", an Ear Worm through and through, perfectly lampooning the psychedelic pop of the time.
+- "Take Your Clothes Off When You Dance", infectious through and through, perfectly lampooning the psychedelic pop of the time.